nafizjiwa/REACT-QUICK-REFERENCE/README.md

         </label>
       </p>

-#### Typically Nested, <input> is placed inside a <label> tag.
+#### Inputs typically Nested, <input> is placed inside a <label> tag.
 Notifies to the browser their association so the browser focuses on the input when the user clicks the label. <br/>
 *Important for the screen reader so it can focums on the input.<br/>

 #### If Not Nested we associate an <input> and a <label> using the same value for `id` and `htmlFor` <br/>